 Oyster Stuffing

-1 big loaf of bread , cut into cubes
+1 large loaf of sourdough bread, cut into cubes

 2-3 tbsp olive oil